why you’re feeling less productive

 It’s okay to ask for professional help.
 If you’re stuck in thought patterns that you can’t get out of, feeling stressed and anxious for no particular reason – reach out to someone.

 DCA has many different options for people worried about health issues or struggling with how they’re feeling.
 We have tools to help you manage all aspects of your health and wellbeing in the best way possible.
-You can book an appointment with one of our GPs or Advanced Nurse Practitioners (ANPs) - 34/7, 365 days a year.
+You can book an appointment with one of our GPs or Advanced Clinical Practitioners (ACPs) - 34/7, 365 days a year.

 Share